Skip to Main Content

 3. How frequently is the data updated?
 Regular updates allow for more granularity in studies.

 4. What does the data cover?
 Ideally it should be able to drill down to rural areas, small streets, and individual intersections.
-And it should capture historical travel data.
+And it should capture historical travel data as well as recent data.

 5. What modes does the data include?
 Can it identify cyclists, pedestrians, transportation network company driving, transit, and more

-6. Does the data include trip- and traveler-specific detail?
-Look for data sets that include demographic information, trip purpose, visitor information, and more.
+6. Does the data include trip characteristics?
+Look for datasets that include speed information, trip purpose, trip length, and more.

 7. Does the data offer date-specific measurement?
 Specifying dates allows the data to measure movements during historical events and create before-and-after studies.